 How require() Works in Node.js: CommonJS Module Loading Explained

 Node.js is built on the CommonJS (CJS) module system.
 The require() function is how you load modules — but what actually happens when you call it?
-In this deep dive, we’ll trace the full lifecycle of require() from path resolution to returned exports.
+Understanding this is especially useful when working with modules like the Node.js fs module or diagnosing why async I/O works the way it does.
+In this deep dive, we’ll trace the full lifecycle of require() from path resolution to returned exports, then compare it with the modern ES Module system.

 What is CommonJS?